Iran–Iraq War: Science and technology

 The war had its impact on medical science: a surgical intervention for comatose patients with penetrating brain injuries was created by Iranian physicians treating wounded soldiers, later establishing neurosurgery guidelines to treat civilians who had suffered blunt or penetrating skull injuries.
-Iranian physicians' experience in the war informed the medical care of U.S. congresswoman Gabby Giffords after the 2011 Tucson shooting.

-In addition to helping trigger the Persian Gulf War, the Iran–Iraq War also contributed to Iraq's defeat in the Persian Gulf War.
-Iraq's military was accustomed to fighting the slow moving Iranian infantry formations with artillery and static defences, while using mostly unsophisticated tanks to gun down and shell the infantry and overwhelm the smaller Iranian tank force; in addition to being dependent on weapons of mass destruction to help secure victories.
+The Iran–Iraq War contributed to Iraq's defeat in the Persian Gulf War.
+Iraq's military was accustomed to fighting the slow-moving Iranian infantry formations with artillery and static defences, while using mostly unsophisticated tanks to gun down and shell the infantry and overwhelm the smaller Iranian tank force.
+In addition, they were also dependent on weapons of mass destruction to help secure victories.
 Therefore, they were rapidly overwhelmed by the high-tech, quick-manoeuvring Coalition forces using modern doctrines such as AirLand Battle.

 Domestic situation

 Iraq

 At first, Saddam attempted to ensure that the Iraqi population suffered from the war as little as possible.
 There was rationing, but civilian projects begun before the war continued.
 At the same time, the already extensive personality cult around Saddam reached new heights while the regime tightened its control over the military.

-After the Iranian victories of the spring of 1982 and the Syrian closure of Iraq's main pipeline, Saddam did a volte-face on his policy towards the home front: a policy of austerity and total war was introduced, with the entire population being mobilised for the war effort.
+After the Iranian victories of the spring of 1982 and the Syrian closure of Iraq's main pipeline, Saddam reversed on his policy towards the home front: a policy of austerity and total war was introduced, with the entire population being mobilised for the war effort.
 All Iraqis were ordered to donate blood and around 100,000 Iraqi civilians were ordered to clear the reeds in the southern marshes.
 Mass demonstrations of loyalty towards Saddam became more common.
 Saddam also began implementing a policy of discrimination against Iraqis of Iranian origin.

-In the summer of 1982, Saddam began a campaign of terror.
-More than 300 Iraqi Army officers were executed for their failures on the battlefield.
+In the summer of 1982, Saddam executed more than 300 Iraqi Army officers for their failures on the battlefield.
 In 1983, a major crackdown was launched on the leadership of the Shia community.
 Ninety members of the al-Hakim family, an influential family of Shia clerics whose leading members were the émigrés Mohammad Baqir al-Hakim and Abdul Aziz al-Hakim, were arrested, and six were hanged.

 The crackdown on Kurds saw the executions of 8,000 members of the Barzani clan, whose head (Massoud Barzani) also led the Kurdistan Democratic Party.
 From 1983 onwards, a campaign of increasingly brutal repression was started against the Iraqi Kurds, characterised by Israeli historian Efraim Karsh as having "assumed genocidal proportions" by 1988.
 The Anfal campaign was intended to pacify Iraqi Kurdistan permanently.
 By 1983, the Barzanis had allied with Iran.